nuts-foundation/nuts-node/docs/pages/deployment/cli-reference.rst

 ::

-      --auth.accesstokenduration int                  defines how long (in seconds) an access token is valid.
+      --auth.accesstokenlifespan int                  defines how long (in seconds) an access token is valid.
 Uses default in strict mode. (default 60)
       --auth.clockskew int                            allowed JWT Clock skew in milliseconds (default 5000) --auth.contractvalidators strings               sets the different contract validators to use (default [irma,uzi,dummy])
       --auth.http.timeout int                         HTTP timeout (in seconds) used by the Auth API HTTP client (default 30)